vivsarraf/Milwaukee-Property-Price-Predictor-Dashboard/README.md

-# Project---4

-# Toronto Property Search Dashboard
+# Project-4 - Milwaukee Property Search Dashboard

 ## Overview
 Project Description: The goal of this project is to provide users with an interactive dashboard for Milwaukee property listings that provides property price predictions using machine learning concepts.